Apple’s New Privacy Changes Since iOS 15 + Impact on AdTech

 Private Relay

-Regardless of how you describe it, Private Relay basically encrypts the traffic between the Safari browser and the website a user is visiting.
+Private Relay encrypts the traffic between the Safari browser and the website a user is visiting.
+Nobody, not even Apple or the network provider, can read the information being passed.

 Here is Apple’s explanation on how its Private Relay works: